pmeulen/ansible-tools/README.md

 > Make the template environment testable: Set the group_var variables in the template to values that immediately work in
 > the vm

-Variables used in a role that do not change between environments should not be stored in the environment.
+Variables used in a role that do not typically change between environments should not be stored in the environment.
 These can be stored in the _vars_ directory of the role in the playbook.

 ## [Using the generated secrets in your playbooks](id:using_secrets)

 The encrypted secrets, password and certificates to be created by the _create_new_environment.sh_ script are specified in the _environments/template/environment.conf_ file.
-Generated secrets will be stored in the environment' directory in the "password", "secret", "ssl_cert" or "saml_cert" in a directory, depending on the type of secret.
+Generated secrets will be stored in the environment's directory in the "password", "secret", "ssl_cert" or "saml_cert" directory, depending on the type of secret.
 To use the secret in a playbook it must be read from disk.
 For this the Jinja2 "lookup" function can be used.
-E.g. to read the "some_password" password from the environment:
+E.g. to read the "some_password" password from the "password" directory in the environment:

     "{{ lookup('file', inventory_dir+'/password/some_password') }}"

-While you could use this directly in your templates or Ansible tasks, for readibility, it is recommened to create variables in group vars.
+While you could use this directly in your templates or Ansible tasks, for readability, it is recommended to create a variable fot the secret in group_vars.
 Assuming you have a "middleware" role, the group_vars/middleware.yml in your environment could contain:

     # Password for the middleware managegment API
     middleware_management_api_password: "{{ lookup('file', inventory_dir+'/password/middleware_management_api') }}"